Beneath your feet

 But while some of the residents of the Capuchin Catacombs are famous among those who know something of the tombs, most famous of all is surely young Rosalia Lombaro.
 She died in 1920, over 90 years ago, and yet today her body is still incredibly well-preserved.
 Just two years old when she died, her body lies in a coffin in the centre of a room filled with other bodies.
 Her hair looks well-presented, her facial features still giving the appearance of sleep, even though it has been so many years since she passed.
 No one quite knows why or how she is so well-preserved when all around her are decayed, but perhaps we should leave that question for another time.

-This is surely a disturbing and horrific place, and yet this is the reason why so many people come to visit all the time.
+The Catacombs of Palermo can feel like a disturbing place, and yet this is the reason why so many people come to visit.
 If you have the stomach and/or the curiosity to see it, make sure you do so.
 Once you have left you can return to the land of the living above, on the streets of modern Palermo.
+Fly to Palermo airport and take a bus or taxi to the catacombs.